microsoft/mu_basecore/UnitTestFrameworkPkg/ReadMe.md

 ```

 You can also, if you are so inclined, read the output from the exact instance of the test that was run during
 `stuart_ci_build`.
-The ouput file can be found on a path that looks like:
+The output file can be found on a path that looks like:

 `Build/<Package>/HostTest/<Arch>/<TestName>.<TestSuiteName>.<Arch>.result.xml`